shammar001/UX-TheCulinaryCollab/README.md

     **Lack of Sharing** The apps surveyed lacked or had poorly implemented social features

-* Described User Stories and Personas and gained a  better understanding of our userbase.
+* Described User Stories and Personas and gained a  better understanding of our user base.

-* Completed Heuristic Evaluations of main competitor Highball, finding it a high quality app with few pitfalls.
+* Completed Heuristic Evaluations of main competitor Highball, finding it a high-quality app with few pitfalls.

 * Created and shared basic sketches to achieve a better understanding of the MVP for the Engineering team.